 - Dust bunnies are magnet munchkins who work diligently to gather dust that tends to accumulate on shelves and bookcases, in cupboards and in corners.

-- Dustbunnies like to use stereo-systems as their own personal Singles Clubs.
-Dancing usually takes place on the older models with a LP turntable, as the laser show of the CD drives have been linked to Fur Cancer in studies conducted at DBU.
+- Dustbunnies like to use stereo systems as their own personal Singles Clubs.
+Dancing usually takes place on the older models with an LP turntable, as the laser show of the CD drives has been linked to Fur Cancer in studies conducted at DBU.

 - Dust Bunnies will find their own food.
 They have a tendency to turn vegetarian – if you do not wish them to eat your houseplants you may wish to gently wipe them off the leaves with a gentle but firm “no”.